 1. Let Your Values Guide Your Actions

-Culture is defined by the demonstrated behaviors – decisions, actions and communications – that reinforce an organization’s values.
-The way a company’s leaders embody those values are on full display through an incredible amount of visible behaviors during an M&A event.
-HR managers should ensure that all integration and synergy-related decisions, actions and communications are made in line with the culture and underlying values, keeping in mind that current, new and departing employees – as well as customers and investors – will be watching to see how a company behaves.
+Culture is defined by the demonstrated behaviors – decisions, actions, and communications – that reinforce an organization’s values.
+The way a company’s leaders embody those values is on full display through their behaviors during an M&A event.
+HR managers should ensure that all integration and synergy-related decisions, actions, and communications are made in line with the culture and underlying values, keeping in mind that current, new, and departing employees – as well as customers and investors – will be watching.

 4. Engage with Those Who Are Leaving